Tuning Thermal Conductivity and Electron-Phonon Interactions in Carbon and Boron Nitride Moir\'e Diamanes via Twist Angle Manipulation: Results and discussion

 \subsection{Band gap renormalization}

 The preceding discussion was focused on the effect of the interlayer twisting on the phonon properties and LTC of Moir\'e lattices.
 However, atomic vibrations are responsible not only for thermal transport.
 They also have a profound impact on electronic properties of materials through electron-phonon interactions.
 Specifically, we have examined the effects of twist angle on band gap, a key parameter influencing the electrical transport in materials.
 The band gap values calculated using the PBE functional at T = 0 K varied from 1.66 eV to 3.15 eV for the BNn$\theta$ structures and from 3.96 eV to 4.30 eV for the Dn$\theta$ structures (see Table S4 in the Supplementary Information).
-The corresponding electronic band structures are shown in Figs. S7 and S8 in the Supplementary Information.
+The corresponding electronic band structures are shown in Figs. S9 and S10 in the Supplementary Information.

-The results of the band gap renormalization calculations for the Dn$\theta$ and BNn$\theta$ Moir\'e lattices are presented in Fig. \ref{fig:bgr}.
+The results of the band gap renormalization calculations for the Dn$\theta$ and BNn$\theta$ Moir\'e lattices are presented in Figs. \ref{fig:bgr_lte} and \ref{fig:bgr}.
 In the case of classical nuclei, linear fitting of the BGR dependence on T was performed ($BGR(T) = a\cdot T$).
 For the quantum nuclei, modified form of Varshni's expression was used for fitting $BGR(T)$ dependence:

 The details about Varshni's expression \cite{varshni} modification are given in the Supplementary Information.
-As shown in Fig. \ref{fig:bgr}, in both BNn$\theta$ and Dn$\theta$ cases, the band gap renormalization in the twisted structures is higher than in the untwisted ones.
+As shown in Figs.\ref{fig:bgr_lte} and \ref{fig:bgr}, in both BNn$\theta$ and Dn$\theta$ cases, the band gap renormalization in the twisted structures is higher than in the untwisted ones.
 When the nuclei are considered as classical particles, higher values of the band gap renormalization correspond to the structures with higher twist angles.
 The analysis of mean-square displacements (MSD) of atoms in the structures with different twist angles showed that the MSD values were close for these structures (see Table S3 in Supplementary Information).
-Thus, the positive correlation between the twist angle and band gap renormalization was not caused by the difference in the atomic displacements values.
+Thus, the positive correlation between the twist angle and band gap renormalization was not caused by the difference in atomic displacements values.
 Therefore, the correlation can be attributed to the increase of disorder with the twist angle growth, similarly to the connection between the twist angle and the phonon lifetimes.
+In addition, the effect of lattice thermal expansion on BGR was studied.
+According to Fig. \ref{fig:bgr_lte}, in both Dn$\theta$ and BNn$\theta$ structures LTE leads to smaller absolute values of BGR.
+This means that band gaps become wider due to LTE.